-Industry-average LOOP frequencies were determined for calendar years 1997-2018.
+Industry-average LOOP frequencies were determined for calendar years 1997-2019.
 The 1997 start date for the data reflects the period since implementation of deregulation of the electrical supplier system.
 The values include critical and shutdown operations in four event categories: plant-centered, switchyard-centered, grid-related, and weather-related.
-Section 2.1 provides frequentist analysis of LOOP frequencies for 1997-2018.
-Annual data and trending analysis for the most recent 10 years are presented.
-Section 2.2 provides Bayesian analysis of LOOP frequencies, which are more often used in PRA applications, for 1997-2018.
+Section 2.1 provides a frequentist analysis of LOOP frequencies for 1997-2019 and annual data and trending analysis for the most recent 10 years.
+Section 2.2 provides Bayesian analysis of LOOP frequencies, which are more often used in PRA applications, for 1997-2019.
 The section discusses variation in the frequencies between plants.
-It also provides an update of the NERC names and territories, and the uncertainty distributions for critical operation grid-related LOOPs for plants grouped in NERC regions.
-Section 2.3 presents a summary of LOOP data for 1987-2018.
+It also provides an updated uncertainty distribution for critical operation grid-related LOOPs for plants grouped by the new NERC regional entities.
+Section 2.3 presents a summary of LOOP data for 1987-2019.